“Aging well”: the National Assembly is considering this Tuesday a bill that is already making people disappointed

 This set of provisions disappoints some professionals in the sector, and opposition to the Palais Bourbon.
 “It’s an empty shell”selon Josiane Corneloup (LR), “not the expected revolution” for Sandrine Dogor-Such (RN).

 The left also crushed in committee “a tiny little thing”, by the voice of the rebellious François Ruffin.
-Socialist Jérôme Guedj said his “gigantic frustration” whereas a text on the subject could have been “unifier”, in a post-retreat debate period where consensus is sought.
+Socialist Jérôme Guedj said his “gigantic frustration” whereas a text on the subject might have been “unifier”, in a post-retreat debate period where consensus is sought.
 He prepared his own bill, with 166 articles instead of 14.

 All promise “to enrich” devices in session.